 Rice Alumni: $284

 Note: Limited enrollment.
-Supply lists will be available two weeks prior to course start date.
-Please email email@example.com with any questions.
+Supply lists will be available two weeks prior to the course start date.
+For more information, please contact firstname.lastname@example.org.